gnoblet/impactR/README.md

 Faso team in 2021.
 It became broader, aiming now to ease data teams daily R work and to cover most of the research cycle’s tasks.

-Documentation is on the edge of being written (French and English version)
+It is based on three spreadsheets that need to be filled in and coordinated by either assessment officers, data officers or field
+officers:

+1.  *To monitor data collection* and get a log to fill: a spreadsheet of logical tests based on the questionnaire and the Kobo tool
+2.  *To clean data*: a cleaning log that has been (well-)filled
+3.  *To analyze data*: a data analysis plan

 Specs:

+-   mainly, it is aimed at data collection with Kobo
--   mainly using Kobo collection and the `tidyverse` for most, `srvyr` for survey data analysis, `janitor`, `tmap`
+-   it extensively uses the `tidyverse`, and `srvyr` for survey data analysis
--   data need to be importer with `import_*` function or `janitor::cleang_names()`
+-   since version `0.7.8`, it is considered robust enough and has been tested on 3 different
 -   it requires R 4.1+ (mostly for the native pipe `|>`)

 ## Installation

-You can install the last version of impactR from [GitHub](https://github.com/) with:
+You can install the last version of `impactR` from [GitHub](https://github.com/) with:

 ``` r